 In another trial of 76 older people with probable Alzheimer’s, aerobic exercise improved memory and reduced shrinkage of the hippocampus after 26 weeks.
-The hippocampus is the brain’s main hub for memory and emotions, and it drastically shrinks in people with Alzheimer’s .
+The hippocampus is the brain’s main hub for memory and emotions, and it drastically and progressively shrinks in people with Alzheimer’s .

 2) Vitamin E

-Unfortunately, neither vitamin E (2,000 IU/d) nor donepezil improved mild cognitive impairment (precursor state to dementia) in a trial of 769 people in the long term .
+However, the results have been mixed.
+Neither vitamin E (2,000 IU/d) nor donepezil improved mild cognitive impairment (precursor state to dementia) in a trial of 769 people in the long term .